maxcadams/venerable-poc/README.md

 ## Setup
 Make sure you have Serverless Framework setup with AWS.
-This [link](https://www.serverless.com/framework/docs/getting-started) contians instructions of setting up Serverless with your AWS account.
+This [link](https://www.serverless.com/framework/docs/getting-started) contains instructions of setting up Serverless with your AWS account.

 ## Running POC